- Print

 Note

 When creating a Virtual Network, selecting 'Use your own subscription' will create the VNET within your subscription.
-This VNET can then be utilized during labs
+This VNET can then be utilized during labs.
+In addition, be aware that you cannot create a Virtual Network with the same name if it already exists in the same Tenant.

 Add an Existing Virtual Network from Azure to CloudLabs